sjconst/node-sql-database/README.md

 ## Getting Started

 To use the app and this code, you'll need your own database.
 Create the database and its tables in a RBMS like mySQL workbench, and swap out the relevant fields at connection.
-The sql file is included to help you get started.
 See npm packages required below and in package.json

 ## Technical Approach